 So how can marketers and advertisers leverage all these insights to their advantage and expand their reach effectively toward this arising growth opportunity?

 Approximately 93% of all Hispanics use Google as their primary search engine (Tweet this stat: http://clicktotweet.com/cbZf2).
 Considering that cost-per-clicks are typically lower in Spanish than English, this can be an untapped market for advertisers that have reached a plateau with their English AdWords campaigns.

 However, a Spanish campaign expansion needs a carefully revised strategy as one can’t simply just translate keywords from English to Spanish and expect the same results.

 Most successful marketing campaigns are tailored according to market research, channels, and audience; targeting the +52 million US Hispanics is definitely no exception.

 You Need a Diversified Approach

 It’s a common misconception that all Hispanics are one and the same and can easily be put into a single category: Latinos.
-This is not only a brutal mistake from a marketing perspective, but also an offense for a person of Hispanic origin.
+This is not only a brutal mistake from a marketing perspective but also an offense for a person of Hispanic origin.
 For example, assuming that a Cuban is the same as a Nicaraguan when it comes to culture or values can be an offensive statement for a person of either nationality.

 It’s therefore critical to embrace similarities, but even more important to celebrate the differences between cultures.
 This comes particularly into play with the geo-targeting efforts or ad creatives with a cultural twist, which can impact conversion rates significantly.

-This doesn’t mean that you need to study Univison and Telemundo for the next couple of weeks, nor do you need to include Sofia Vergara or Eva Longoria in your ad creatives.
-You just need to create original content and ad copy designed for the audience and not to just recycle your original US English campaigns.
+This doesn’t mean that you need to study Univision and Telemundo for the next couple of weeks, nor do you need to include Sofia Vergara or Eva Longoria in your ad creatives.
+You just need to create original content and ad copy designed for the audience and not just recycle your original US English campaigns.

 Google AdWords en Español